Hardit Malik: Details of service during the First World War

 After recuperating and receiving a month's leave in London, Malik rejoined his squadron in northern Italy in early 1918, where it had been assigned as part of the British forces sent to support the Italian military.
 Unfortunately, Malik was soon diagnosed as having an allergy to the Sopwith Camel's castor oil lubricant and was reassigned to England, where he joined the RFC, now renamed the Royal Air Force, flying the Bristol F.2 Fighter with No. 141 Squadron RAF based at Biggin Hill, alongside pilots from Australia, Canada, New Zealand, Rhodesia, and Argentina.
 In May 1918 (with effect from 1 April 1918), Malik was promoted to the substantive rank of lieutenant.
 In the summer of 1918, he was posted back to France with No. 11 Squadron RAF, first stationed at Bapaume, then at Nivelles.
 Malik was stationed at Aulnoye-Aymeries when the Armistice was signed on 11 November.
-By the war's end, Malik had been credited with two aerial victories, though he claimed six victories, which would have made him a flying ace and the only other Indian flying ace of the First World War besides Indra Lal Roy.
-Of the four Indians who flew with the RFC and RAF during the First World War, Malik was one of two who survived: the other was Erroll Chunder Sen, who had been a German prisoner of war during 1917–18.
+By the war's end, Malik had been credited with two aerial victories, though he claimed six, which would have made him a flying ace and the only other Indian flying ace of the First World War besides Indra Lal Roy.
+Of the four Indians who flew with the RFC and RAF during the First World War, Malik was one of the two survivors; the other was Erroll Chunder Sen, who had been a German prisoner of war during 1917–18.

 Later life and career

 Malik returned to India following the end of the war, and in April 1919 he married Prakash Kaur.
 She was the daughter of Bhagatishvar Das, a lawyer from Lahore.
 The couple would eventually have three children, including two daughters, Harsimran and Veena (Raghavan) and a son, Harmala Singh Malik.
-Veena would marry and settle in Queens, New York.

 Though initially Malik considered remaining in the RAF, he ultimately gave up the idea, as it was unlikely an Indian would be granted a permanent commission.
 It would be another decade before the first Indian cadets would be accepted for RAF pilot training.
 Malik relinquished his RAF commission on 16 August 1919.

 Subsequently, Malik decided to join the Indian Civil Service.
 He returned to England to pass the examinations in 1921, joining the service in January 1922 as an assistant commissioner in Sheikhupura District.
 He was promoted to deputy commissioner (officiating) in April 1926 and to deputy commissioner (provisional) in November 1927.

 In the late 1920s, when the Indian Sandhurst Committee was established to select Indians to become the first Indian officers in the proposed Indian Air Force, Malik was one of only two surviving Indians who had seen combat with the RAF during the First World War.
 Appearing before the committee, he played a significant role in its decision to send six Indian officer cadets to England for pilot training in 1930.
 Those men - among whom was the future IAF Chief of the Air Staff Subroto Mukherjee - would, in 1932, become the first Indian officers in the Indian Air Force.